AMR-bsheer/NTI-Tasks-/README.md

 - string
 - null /  type of null object
 - undefined / type of undefined undefined
-- type of Nan undefined
+- type of Nan number and it falsy value

 nonprimitive data types :
 - array / type of array object